Morpheuslabs-io/uniswap-interface/README.md

 yarn start
 ```

+The info below is to help understand the dependencies.

 ### Configuring the environment (optional)

 To have the interface default to a different network when a wallet is not connected: